Utility

 Special

 Stealth Rock is the priority every time Nosepass comes in.
-Bold nature and a spread EV build EVs keep it alive long enough to get layers down, while Berryjuice provides extra utility.
+Bold nature and spread EVs keep it alive long enough to get layers down, while Berryjuice provides extra utility.
 Sturdy rounds it out.

 Best Build